Department of Teacher Education and Training

 Partnership with Providers

-The University of Wales, Newport and University of Wales Institute, Cardiff (UWIC) are collaborating to provide Initial Teacher Education and Training for South East Wales.
+The University of South Wales and Cardiff Metropolitan University are collaborating to provide Initial Teacher Education and Training for South East Wales.
 The South East Wales Centre for Teacher Education and Training, one of three national Centres, will operate from 2009 and will educate and train primary and secondary teachers.
-For further information please visit http://www.sewctet.org.uk/.
+For further information please visit SEWCTET website.